 What is your average timeframe for making?

 We aim to have your shade(s) made within 2 weeks so long as fabric is available.
-More time is sometimes needed for the intricate vintage shades and this is advised when quoting.
+More time is sometimes needed during very busy production times or for the intricate vintage shades and this is advised when quoting.

 I have an old lampshade that I would like to be recovered with a new fabric, do you do this?